zombrax1/bot/README.md

 - 🔥 Removed dusty old GPU config junk — No one needed it, especially not our new friend ddddocr.
 It’s in a nice farm upstate with the other unused settings.
 - 🛡️ Bundled certifi in main.py — Fixes those annoying SSL issues on AWS and friends.
 Big thanks to @destrimna for reporting, rather than rage-quitting.
 - 🧩 Fixed "All Alliances" feature — It works now.
 Because @destrimna sent in the fix.
 MVP.
-- 📉 Trimmed log file bloat — Only keeps 1 backup now.
-Your hard drive can breathe a bit better.
+- 📉 Trimmed log file and legacy file bloat — Your hard drive can breathe a bit better.
 - 📊 Improved OCR Settings statistics page — More stats.
 More clarity.
 Slightly less shame.
 - ♻️ Fixed duplicate install checks on startup & updated main.py to work with our new repository and update method.
 We pray that it works.
 - ⬇️ Reset the version numbering to start from 1.0.0 for a clean slate.
 And better vibes.
 Mostly for the vibes.